Ayanstringer2002/Ayanstringer2002/README.md

-🔥 Hi there, I'm [Your Name] 👋
+🔥 Hi there, I'm Ayan Ahmad 👋

-I'm passionate about **Machine Learning, Data Science, Large Language Models (LLMs), and Generative AI**.
+I'm passionate about **Machine Learning, Data Science, Full Stack Web Development**.

-I love exploring how AI can solve real-world problems and create new possibilities.
+I love exploring how AI can solve real-world problems and merged with web app for future enhancement.
 Always excited to learn and share cool projects!

 ---

 ## 🧑‍💻 About Me

-- 🎓 I am currently a Master's student in [Your Course] at [Your University].
+- 🎓 I am currently a Third Year Btech student in at VIT bHOPAL.
-- 👨‍💻 I have [X] years of experience in [mention your skills like ML, Data Science, Web Development, etc.].
+- 👨‍💻 I am a passionate Competetive coder with current rating of 1476 (2 star) in Codechef and 1016 in Codeforces.
-- 📚 I have completed certifications from **Stanford University, IBM, and University of Michigan**.
+- 📚 I have also done several certifications such as Cloud Computing from IIT Kharagpur,Udemy certifications.
-- 🔭 I am working on projects related to **Deep Learning, NLP, and Generative AI**.
+- 🔭 I am working on projects related to **Deeplearning and **Web Development and some of my Projects are Hate speech prediction and Student Performance Detector.

 ---